 - Task-dependent timeline

 monday.com enables greater efficiency because it allows teams to automate many processes that otherwise consume time and slow down workflows.
+It allows you to transform materials in your workflow that might otherwise be static into a dynamic and actionable process.
 After a certain project is over, you can save your workflow template, including the automation, and reuse it in the future.

 3. Eliminate unnecessary manual tasks

-Not only can you automate a large part of the management process, but you can also cut back on other manual tasks.
+By automating a large part of the management process, you can also cut back on other manual tasks.